pgaljan/productPlanner/README.md

 Structure Planner allows you to phase resources over time, applying specific multipliers to resource values for each phase.
 <img src="https://github.com/user-attachments/assets/21b64792-d5ab-4a69-8f00-d3fb14b77cd1" alt="workstream summary" width="400"/>

-- **Phase-specific multipliers**: You can apply a phase-specific headwind or tailwind to adjust the **base declared value** of a resource for each phase.
-This does **not** affect previous phases.
+- **Phase-specific multipliers**: You can apply a phase-specific headwind or tailwind applied against the **first phase** of a resource for each phase.
+Uplifts do not accumulate
-- **Non-calculated values**: If you manually adjust the resource values in a phase, they will no longer be linked to the base or multiplier, and the cells will be flagged **blue** to indicate they are non-calculated.
+- **Non-calculated values**: If you manually adjust the resource values in a phase, they will no longer be linked to the base or multiplier.
+Non-calculated values are flagged **blue**.
-- **Per-workstream setup**: Phasing is managed on a **per-workstream basis**.